Trump denies knowing of 2016 Trump Tower meeting with Russians

 Cohen has not been charged with any crime.

-Trump, who has said in the past he did not know about the meeting in advance, suggested Cohen was implicating Trump in exchange for possible immunity on unrelated charges related to his businesses.
+Trump, who has said in the past he did not know about the meeting in advance, suggested Cohen was implicating Trump in exchange for possible immunity on unrelated charges related to his business dealings.

 “Sounds to me like someone is trying to make up stories in order to get himself out of an unrelated jam,” Trump speculated on Twitter, without supporting his claim.

+The criticism of a man who was once Trump’s fierce defender reflects the tensions wrought by the federal investigations in New York and Washington.

+Trump personal lawyer Rudy Giuliani called Cohen a liar on Thursday night after the CNN report on the Trump Tower meeting.
+“He’s been lying all week, or for two weeks - he’s been lying for years,” Giuliani told CNN.

-The Republican president has been infuriated by the suggestion he might owe his White House victory to Russia, and has focused on the rebutting the collusion question rather than on concerns about the U.S. intelligence community’s findings that Moscow intervened on his behalf.
+The Republican president has been infuriated by the suggestion he might owe his White House victory to Russia, and has focused on denying the collusion allegations rather than on concerns about the U.S. intelligence community’s findings that Moscow intervened on his behalf.

-In a series of angry Tweets on Friday morning, he again denied any collusion with Moscow and denounced the Mueller probe as a witch hunt.
+In a series of angry Twitter posts on Friday morning, he again denied any collusion with Moscow and denounced the Mueller probe as a witch hunt.
 Russia has denied meddling in the election.

 Cohen did not immediately return a request for comment on Trump’s tweet.